Sam-Commander/Sam-Commander/README.md

 Go to my repos for a mix of personal projects and uni assignments.

-My largest project, BandPal, an android social media app in Kotlin is private atm.
+My largest project, BandPal, an android social media app in Kotlin, is private atm.

 <details>
 <summary>🔗 Links:</summary>